cpp-lln-lab/CPP_LabGuide/doc/contributing.md

 ## Submit an issue (no git/github skills required)

 Open an issue from [here](https://github.com/cpp-lln-lab/CPP_LabGuide/issues/new/choose) and try to be the most detailed possible.
 Try to be the most detailed possible, so it's easier to intervene.

-The actual text/scripts you find in this website are in this [repo](https://github.com/cpp-lln-lab/CPP_LabGuide) and in the `doc` folder [here](https://github.com/cpp-lln-lab/CPP_LabGuide/tree/main/doc)

 ## Make the changes yourself (minor git/github skills required)

-The actual text/scripts you find in this website are in this [repoistory](https://github.com/cpp-lln-lab/CPP_HPC) and in the `/doc` folder [here](https://github.com/cpp-lln-lab/CPP_HPC/tree/main/doc)
+The actual text/scripts you find in this website are in this [repoistory](https://github.com/cpp-lln-lab/CPP_LabGuide) and in the `/doc` folder [here](https://github.com/cpp-lln-lab/CPP_HPC/tree/main/doc).
 Each article/section of the website is a specific markdown (`.md`) file with (more or less) the same transparent name.

-If you're new to markdown, here's a quick [cheatsheet](https://www.markdownguide.org/cheat-sheet/).
+If you're new to markdown, here's a quick [markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/).

 ### Edit from github